-If you’re an absent cook, throwing something frozen into the microwave or letting a crock pot do most of the work for you might seem like a wonder of the modern world.
+If you’re an absent cook, throwing something frozen into the microwave or letting a crockpot do most of the work for you might seem like a wonder of the modern world.
 Maybe you just don’t have time to deal with menus and food preparation, or maybe you’re just a terrible cook.
-Either way, new technologies could make your life even easier, with fresher, tastier, fully customized meals that are expertly and safely prepared while you’re out living your life.
+Either way, new technologies like the NUKE smart cooker could make your life even easier, with fresher, tastier, fully customized meals that are expertly and safely prepared while you’re out living your life.

 NUKE is a concept by Savannah College of Art and Design student Talia Brigneti that pairs an integrated pot system with a smart phone app that gives you total control over an almost completely automated process.
 Fill out a profile with your family size, food preferences, diet restrictions and other pertinent info, and the app will serve up tailor-made recipes and ingredient lists.